 How I Manage My WordPress Website with AI (Without Replacing It)

-The question most people ask is whether AI can replace their CMS.
-That’s the wrong question.
-I’ve tried building sites primarily through AI — the output is fast, the structure is fragile, and the maintenance is a nightmare.
-The better framing: what can AI do inside WordPress?
-Here’s exactly how I use it, what’s worth installing, and what changes on April 9.
+That working rhythm matters more now than it did even a few months ago.
+WordPress 7.0 was originally slated for April 9, 2026, slipped during testing, and officially released on May 20, bringing a native AI layer into the core of the platform that runs a huge share of the web.
+The headline real-time co-editing feature was pulled before launch, but the AI groundwork shipped.
+Most people are still asking whether AI can replace their CMS.
+That is the wrong question.
+I have tried building sites mostly through AI: the output is fast, the structure is fragile, and the maintenance is a nightmare.
+The better question is what AI can do inside WordPress.
+Here is exactly how I use it, what is worth installing, and what 7.0 actually changed.
 This post is part of Rivetline’s complete WordPress AI resource library.

 Why This Shift Matters Right Now

-- WordPress powers 43% of all websites on the internet as of 2024 (W3Techs) — by far the largest CMS platform in the world.
+- WordPress powers around 43% of all websites (W3Techs), by far the largest CMS platform in the world.
 Anything that shifts how WordPress works shifts how most of the web works.

 - Most WordPress users are running AI alongside their CMS, not inside it.
 Copy-pasting between Claude and WordPress, manually formatting AI drafts, switching tabs to check what a page actually says.
 The sites that close this gap move meaningfully faster.